Snapchat/KeyDB-docs/docs/config-file.md

 #       They do not enable continuous liveness pings back to your supervisor.
 supervised no

-# If a pid file is specified, Redis writes it where specified at startup
+# If a pid file is specified, KeyDB writes it where specified at startup
 # and removes it at exit.
 #
 # When the server runs non daemonized, no pid file is created if none is
 # specified in the configuration.
 When the server is daemonized, the pid file
-# is used even if not specified, defaulting to "/var/run/redis.pid".
+# is used even if not specified, defaulting to "/var/run/keydb.pid".
 #
-# Creating a pid file is best effort: if Redis is not able to create it
+# Creating a pid file is best effort: if KeyDB is not able to create it
 # nothing bad happens, the server will start and run normally.
-pidfile /var/run/redis_6379.pid
+pidfile /var/run/keydb_6379.pid

 # Specify the server verbosity level.
 # This can be one of: